thorgotothegym/thorgotothegym/README.md

 };
 ```

 <p style="text-align:justify">If you want to know if I am available, click in the Panda and let's talk.
-Always open to meet people or to play a game of beach volleyball!</p>
+Always open to meet people or to play a beach volleyball match!</p>

 <p style="text-align:center">
 <a href="https://www.linkedin.com/in/aleix-vidal/">